-- Using the distribution of naturally-occurring salts to predict long-term water and salt migration (Section 5.2), including: - The dynamics of salt migration and accumulation; - The use of naturally occurring salts as pedogenic tracers; and - A comparison of chloride and sulphate as natural tracers. - Investigating the linkage between water table depth and risk of salt accumulation at surface (Section 5.3): - Alberta-based field studies reported in the literature; and - Field studies from other areas reported in the literature.
+- Using the distribution of naturally-occurring salts to predict long-term water and salt migration (Section 5.2): - linkage between water migration and salt migration; and - use of naturally occurring salts as pedogenic tracers. - Investigating the linkage between water table depth and risk of salt accumulation at surface (Section 5.3): - field studies reported in the literature; - theoretical studies reported in the literature; and - a regional modelling study conducted for the grasslands region of south-eastern Alberta.

-5.2 Natural Salt Distribution as an Indicator of Future Salt/Moisture Movement

-If a net upward water flux has persisted over time in a given location, it would be expected that naturally-occurring salts in the soil profile would have moved upward and have accumulated within the root zone or at the surface.
-Conversely, the absence of such an accumulation of naturally-occurring salts within the root zone or at surface would indicate that future upwards migration of salts, including anthropogenic salts, was not expected.
+5.2 Natural Salt Distribution as Indicator of Future Salt/Moisture Movement surface.
+Conversely, the absence of such an accumulation of naturally-occurring salts at surface would indicate that future upwards migration of salts, including anthropogenic salts, was not expected.
 The term "pedogenic tracer" is used herein to describe the use of the naturally-occurring salt distribution to draw inferences about the long-term water movement in the vadose zone.
 Literature relevant to various aspects of the use of naturally occurring salts as pedogenic tracers is summarized in the following sections.